Tome Scientific Building Room 233

 MATH 472 Complex Analysis

 An introductory study of functions in the complex plane.
 Topics include: complex numbers and functions, the theory of differentiation and integration of complex functions; Cauchy's integral theorem; the Residue theorem.
 Prerequisite: 361 and completion of, or concurrent registration in 351.
-This course fulfills the QR graduation requirement.
 Offered in odd numbered spring semesters.